pulumi/docs/content/docs/reference/pkg/azure-nextgen/resources/deploymentscript.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const deploymentScript = new azure_nextgen.resources.v20191001preview.DeploymentScript("deploymentScript", {
+const deploymentScript = new azure_nextgen.resources.DeploymentScript("deploymentScript", {
     identity: {
         type: "UserAssigned",
         userAssignedIdentities: {